Bilal-03/Bilal-03/README.md

 ## About

-Software engineer with a B.Tech in Computer Science and Engineering (AI & ML) from VIT Chennai.
-I build dependable full-stack products and intelligent systems that make complex workflows clearer, faster, and easier to operate.
+Product-minded technology enthusiast with a B.Tech in Computer Science and Engineering (AI & ML) from VIT Chennai.
+I enjoy using AI-assisted development to turn messy, everyday problems into useful products and experiments.

-My work sits at the intersection of product engineering and applied AI: responsive web interfaces, secure APIs, data workflows, retrieval-augmented systems, and practical automation.
-I care about the details that make software useful in the real world - clean architecture, measurable performance, thoughtful UX, and resilient delivery.
+I am drawn to the full journey: understanding a user problem, shaping the product idea, building a practical first version, and improving it through feedback.
+I explore applied AI, automation, and scalable product foundations - with an equal interest in technology, business context, and product management.

 <table>
 <tr>
 <td width="50%" valign="top">

-**Engineering focus**
+**What I enjoy building**

-- Full-stack product development
+- Useful web products and prototypes
-- AI/ML and LLM-powered workflows
+- AI-assisted workflows and automation
-- API design and backend services
+- Product ideas with a clear user problem
-- Data extraction and automation
+- Scalable foundations for things worth growing

 </td>
 <td width="50%" valign="top">

 **Open to**

-- Software engineering opportunities
+- Product, business, and technology conversations
-- AI engineering and applied ML roles
+- AI-assisted product building
-- Product-focused teams and collaborations
+- Early-stage teams and practical collaborations
-- Open-source contributions
+- Opportunities to learn by shipping useful work

 </td>
 </tr>